How to Visualise Data in Tableau

 Step 2: Set Up Your First Tableau Sheet

 • Sidebar: The left part of the screen where you can find the names of the data fields.
-Notice that most of the labels correspond to the columns in the original data set.
+Notice that most labels correspond to the columns in the original data set.
 You should also see additional fields like Latitude and Longitude.
 Tableau automatically generates them, and they will help display the Countries in the correct position on a map.

 • Marks: This is where you can drop one of the data fields to start your visualisation and analysis.
 We will primarily use the Color and Text marks, but you can drop the fields onto others to see how it affects your visualisation.

 • Workspace: That’s the largest area of the screen.
-Notice Columns and Rows on the top of the screen.
+Notice Columns and Rows at the top of the screen.
 We will use them in the latter part of this tutorial to create a Tableau table.

 • Filters: Here, you can drop one of the Tableau fields to limit the number of values displayed and set conditions for their selection.